 - Encourage fish growth and

 - Maintain the water quality by releasing oxygen

 In short, these live plants ensure better health and a healthy environment for fish and other animals in your Aquarium and add to the overall beauty of your Aquarium by giving it a natural look and feel.

-Here is a list of the top eight live plants that most Aquriest recommends using in Aquariums
+Here is a list of the top eight live plants that most Aquriest recommend using in Aquariums

 - Java fern